JDACS4C-IMPROVE/docs/content/quickstart-hpo-experiment.rst

 Requirements
 ____________

-Your model must be CANDLE compliant, and must print the folloiwng line to optimize on with the HPO (val_loss is being optimized in this example):
+Your model must be CANDLE compliant, and must print the following line to optimize on with the HPO (val_loss is being optimized in this example):

    .. code-block:: python